iic202/MNIST-numpy/README.md

-# MNIST Neural Network in NumPy
+# MNIST Neural Network with NumPy

 This project implements a simple fully connected neural network to classify handwritten digits from the MNIST dataset using only NumPy (without TensorFlow/Keras).